Online Professional Development Workshop

 Cost: $25 MAG members / $35 Non-members

-Mamaroneck Artists Guild presents Art Critique Sessions as part of its 2020-2021 Jump Start Your Art professional development series for emerging and established artists.
+Mamaroneck Artists Guild presents Preparing Your Portfolio for Exhibition as part of its 2020-2021 Jump Start Your Art professional development series for emerging and established artists.

 Artists need a professional-quality artwork portfolio to apply for exhibitions, juried shows, grants and other opportunities.
 Organizing a cohesive body of images is essential for curators, jurors, and gallery owners to see and understand your artistic vision.
 A strong portfolio gives viewers a vivid sense of the work and helps your application stand out from the pack of applicants.